10fu3/bom/README.md

 ## Requirements
 - Go 1.22 or newer
 - A supported SQL dialect (`mysql`, `postgres`, or `sqlite`) for query rendering
-- DDL file (`schema.sql`) that TiDB’s MySQL parser can understand (other dialect parsers are pluggable, but the default CLI currently uses the MySQL/TiDB version)
+- DDL file (`schema.sql`) that TiDB’s MySQL parser or the bundled goyacc-powered SQLite parser can understand (other dialect parsers are pluggable as well)

 ## Install the generator
 ```bash